Easy Skillet Breakfast Potatoes

 Take it from someone who’s always had a love-hate relationship with potatoes; these are the BEST breakfast potatoes of LIFE.
 Golden brown on the outside and deliciously tender on the inside.

 I’m so excited to be bringing you one of my family’s favorite breakfast items.
 They’re easy to whip up, can be prepped ahead of time, so they take less time in the morning, and are perfect with a side of eggs or wrapped inside breakfast burritos.
 And it sure beats the basic breakfast staple of potatoes seasoned with salt and pepper.
+Serve them up with pancakes, crispy turkey bacon, sausage, and lots of ketchup to dip them in!

 The list of ingredients on this recipe isn’t big and once you cook them up in a skillet, these breakfast potatoes developed the most delicious outer crust that’s delicately crispy and dusted with things like garlic powder, onion powder, smoked paprika and a hint of cayenne.